 In addition, if there is an increase in the credit risk of a hedging instrument, then fair value changes due to the increased credit risk are not generally offset by changes in the value of the hedged item attributable to the hedged risk.
 This may lead to increased ineffectiveness or even failure of the effectiveness requirements.

 Irrecoverability of losses in the cash flow hedge reserve

 If the amount accumulated in the cash flow hedge reserve for a particular cash flow hedge is a loss and the company expects that all or a portion of that loss will not be recovered in future periods, then it immediately reclassifies to profit or loss the amount that is not expected to be recovered.
-The COVID-19 outbreak may increase the risk of this occurring.
+The consequences of economic turbulence may increase the risk of this occurring.
 For example:

 When a company applies hedge accounting, it is required to disclose how it applies its risk management strategy and the effects on its financial performance and future cash flows.
-It is likely that the COVID-19 outbreak will affect these disclosures and a company will need to use judgement to determine the specific disclosures that are relevant and necessary for its business.
+It is possible that economic and/or geopolitical uncertainty could affect these disclosures and a company will need to use judgement to determine the specific disclosures that are relevant and necessary for its business.
 [IFRS 7.21A]

 Examples of specific disclosures include:

 - changes in how the company manages risks;

 - forecast transactions that were subject to hedge accounting but are no longer expected to occur, and the related reclassifications to profit or loss; and